googleads/googleads-adxbuyer-examples/README.md

 * *php* is a set of samples that shows how to make most calls against the API, written in PHP.
 * *python* is a command-line sample that shows how to make most calls against the API, written in Python.
 * *CSharp* is a command-line sample that shows how to make most calls against the API, written in .Net.
+* *ruby* is a command-line sample that shows how to make most calls against the API, written in Ruby.

 Please refer to the README.md file inside each directory for installation instructions.